-Obituary for Jean Johnson
+Obituary for Jean Johnson (Standt)

 Jean Holland Borden Johnson age 92 of Brick, NJ and Boca Raton, FL passed away on June 17 of natural causes.
 Jean was born in Newark, raised in Union and settled in Greenbriar, Brick after hurricane sandy destroyed her home of fifty years in Point Pleasant Beach.
 Her Boca Raton home was also destroyed by a hurricane years ago, but was rebuilt and enjoyed for many winters.

 Jean worked for Prudential Insurance in Newark after graduating Union High School.
 She spent many years as secretary with the Union Board of Education, and continued as the Point Pleasant Beach High School principal's secretary when she moved to the Beach in 1964.
 After retiring, Jean took up the game of golf which proved to be a big part of her life both at BelAire Golf Club and Boca Dunes.
 Jean had an unprecedented five holes-in-one in her 23 years of playing the game.
 She was a life member of Deborah Hospital Foundation.

 Jean was predeceased by her husbands, Warren Holland, William Borden and Arthur Johnson.